Châteauroux: Transport

 Direct services from Châteauroux railway station connect Paris, Orléans, Limoges, Toulouse, and several other regional destinations.
 The A20 motorway connects Châteauroux with Vierzon, Brive-la-Gaillarde, and Toulouse.

 The city offers free public transportation since 2001.
 Total ridership is up 208% between 2001 and 2012.

 The city is served by Châteauroux-Centre "Marcel Dassault" Airport, which is in the commune of Déols to the North.
 The airport is used mainly for cargo, maintenance, training, and light aviation but also serves seasonal charter services.
 However, there are no schedule passenger flights to and from the airport.
-The nearest airport is Clermont-Ferrand Auvergne Airport, located 204 km south east of Châteauroux.
+The nearest airport is in poitiers, 80 miles west of Châteauroux.